louis-young/symbols/README.md

 A website to browse, filter and search through thousands of HTML symbols and copy them to your clipboard quickly and easily.

+## Motivation

+This was a TypeScript learning project that ended up encapsulating Cypress integration testing and Storybook too.

 ## Technologies

 - TypeScript.